Event-Grounding Graph: Unified Spatio-Temporal Scene Graph from Robotic Observations: Evaluation

 \subsubsection{Graph pruning efficiency}

-To assess how the subgraph $\mathcal{G}_{Q}$ affects reasoning performance and token usage, we compare two versions of the information search strategy: one utilizing the pruning method detailed in \secref{subsec:pruning} and the other using the complete graph with the~\ac{llm} agent (\ac{egg} with and without pruning in \tabref{tab:qa_eval}).
-The version employing graph pruning outperforms the alternative and achieves approximately 60\% graph compression, resulting in a 30\% reduction in token usage.
+To assess how the subgraph $\mathcal{G}_{Q}$ affects reasoning performance and token usage, we compare two versions of the information search strategy: one utilizing the pruning method detailed in \secref{subsec:pruning} and the other using the complete graph with the~\ac{llm} agent (\ac{egg} w.o pruning in \tabref{tab:qa_ablation}).
+The version employing graph pruning outperforms the alternative and achieves approximately 65\% graph compression, resulting in a 36\% reduction in token usage.
 It should be noted that the token count includes the input prompt tokens.
 The pruned version of~\ac{egg} demonstrated significantly higher overall semantic score in the downstream information retrieval task.
 Disregarding the excess input tokens, we also hypothesize that this improvement may stem from the~\ac{llm}’s tendency to hallucinate when presented with redundant information, as discussed in studies like \cite{shiLargeLanguageModels2023a}.
-Moreover,~\acp{llm} have shown positional biases towards information presented at the beginning or end of the input prompt~\cite{xiaoEfficientStreamingLanguage2024}.
-Therefore, it is evident that~\acp{llm} perform more effectively when provided only with relevant context to the specific task.
-The experimental results indicate that the pruning process improves~\ac{llm} overall semantic score on downstream tasks by excluding task-irrelevant entities from the representation.
+Moreover,~\acp{llm} have shown positional biases towards information presented at the beginning or end of the input prompt~\cite{xiaoEfficientStreamingLanguage2024b}.
+The experimental results indicate that the pruning process improves~\ac{llm} performance on downstream tasks by excluding task-irrelevant entities from the representation.